Skip to main content

 Employee grievances are normally about things like:

 There are a few types of complaint which you can’t make using a grievance procedure.
 For example, you can’t use a grievance procedure to complain about being made redundant, or the fact that your employer ends a fixed term contract rather than renewing it.
-If you are in this position, you may want to get some advice.
+If you are in this position, you may want to try to get some advice.

 The main purpose of a grievance procedure is to resolve a problem.
 It enables employees to complain about problems in the workplace and get them resolved internally by management before they develop into major difficulties.